 When the time comes to build the tiny houses, we'll ask our partner churches, local businesses, and civic organizations to each prayerfully consider adopting one homeless neighbor and build them a home.
 Our plan is for those adoptive relationships to begin well prior to the construction beginning, and to last many years beyond their completion as they pour love into the lives of the adopted neighbors and our community as a whole.
 But first, we need land...

 The first phase of our quest for land involves gaining commitments from our partner churches, local businesses, and civic organizations willing to help fund the purchase.
-In the coming days, we'll be reaching out to them to solicit their support.
+We're currently reaching out to them to solicit their support.

 Many of our supporters have expressed in the past their desire to help financially with our land purchase.
 We have established a separate bank account and PayPal account for our Mo Hope Village.
 If you'd like to contribute toward the purchase of land, you may do so via the link below or by sending a check payable to :